Credit regulation/legislation

 Buy now pay later

-Following HM Treasury’s original consultation in October 2021, to which we responded – see here – a further consultation was issued on the draft legislation in February 2023.
+Following HM Treasury’s (HMT) original consultation in October 2021, to which we responded – see here – a further consultation was issued on the draft legislation in February 2023.
 Our response to this can be seen here.

 CCA reform

-We welcome the proposed reform of the CCA, which we have long argued is in need of reform to support innovation and help firms better support customers.
-In June 2022, the government committed to reform the CCA and we actively participated with HM Treasury at a series of roundtables on their key areas of focus (information requirements, consumer rights and protections, and sanctions) to help inform their subsequent consultation.
+We welcome the proposed reform of the CCA, which we have long argued is in need of such reform to support innovation and help firms better support customers.
+In June 2022, the government committed to reform the CCA and we actively participated with HMT at a series of roundtables on their key areas of focus (information requirements, consumer rights and protections, and sanctions) to help inform their subsequent consultation.

 FCA Credit Card Market Study (CCMS)